-- For details, refer to "Selecting stitching" (page 70). - Lower the needle into the fabric at the beginning of the stitching. - Start sewing. - For details, refer to "Starting to sew" (page - For details on sewing reverse/reinforcement stitches, refer to "Securing the stitching" (page 52).

-When sewing is finished, cut the thread.

-• For details, refer to "Cutting the thread" (page 53).
+- For details, refer to "Replacing the presser foot" (page 39). - Select a stitch. - For details, refer to "Selecting stitching" (page 70). - Lower the needle into the fabric at the beginning of the stitching. - Start sewing. - For details, refer to "Starting to sew" (page - For details on sewing reverse/reinforcement stitches, refer to "Securing the stitching" (page 52). - When sewing is finished, cut the thread. - For details, refer to "Cutting the thread" (page 53).